riebeekn/experiments-in-meteor-blog/_drafts/paging-and-sorting-part-1.md

 We're going to need a count of the total records in order to determine whether the next button should move onto a next page or stay where it is.
 We also need the count to be <a href="http://docs.meteor.com/#/full/reactivity" target="_blank">reactive</a> as if one user is adding records while another is viewing records we want the count to update so that the viewing user is able to see the new records.

-Luckily there is a great <a href="https://atmospherejs.com/tmeasday/publish-counts" target="_blank">package</a> that will help us along with this.
+Luckily there is a great <a href="https://atmospherejs.com/tmeasday/publish-counts" target="_blank">package</a> that will help us accomplish just this.

 #####Terminal
 {% highlight Bash %}